A Peek Inside the Most Beautiful Canyon in America

 The recommend season for visiting the canyons are in the Spring and Summer, I visited in early April.
 There are several tour companies available for booking online.
 I booked the cheapest tours which were around $50 each.
 There are private type tours for photographers which are a bit higher.

-As I mentioned above the canyons are on Navajo Indian lands and are gated.
-It’s a small building on arrival in which you sign a waiver and thats it.
-There are no gift shops, McDonalds, just two dazzling canyons filled with color.
-It’s a few Indian locals who hang around as well and help with the tours.
-It was my first time meeting Native Americans it was wonderful experience!
+As I mentioned above, the canyons are on gated Navajo Indian lands.
+Upon arrival, you sign a waiver in a small building.
+There are no gift shops or McDonald’s, just two dazzling canyons filled with color.
+A few Indian locals hang around as well and help with the tours.
+It was my first time meeting Native Americans and a wonderful experience!

-And down the road, about twenty minute away is Horseshoe Bend!
-It’s a small one and half mile hike up to an incredible view of a horse shoe shaped canyon.
-It’s free to visit, with little to no crowds but amazing views as well.
+Also, down the road, about twenty minutes away, is Horseshoe Bend!
+It’s a small one-and-a-half-mile hike to an incredible view of a horseshoe-shaped canyon.
+It’s free to visit, with little to no crowds and incredible views.

 Even though Arizona is famous for The Grand Canyon, Antelope Canyon is a must do there as well!
 I was not expecting to like Arizona so much, its truly on my top 5 out of 50 states.